 In conclusion, we think the M300 has a lot of excellent technology built into the unit and takes these applications to the next level.
 We especially feel that this is a game-changer for public safety and inspection applications.
 In our opinion, this will become the new go-to aircraft for those applications.

 There you have it, folks, that’s our review on the Matrice 300 RTK system.
 We wanted to give you a complete comprehensive review that was honest, real, and would help you know what to expect when you purchase this aircraft.
 As with all DJI aircraft, we will completely support this aircraft with sales and training.

-We would also like to give a big shout out to Michael McVay and the team at Florida Drone Supply.
+We would also like to give a big shout-out to Michael McVay and the team at Florida Drone Supply.
 Without their involvement, this review wouldn’t have been half as good.
-Michael and I have been friends and colleagues for over 10 years and together Florida Drones and Steels City Drones does extensive testing on everything that is released by DJI or related to their products.
+Michael and I have been friends and colleagues for over 10 years and together Florida Drones and Steels City Drones do extensive testing on everything that is released by DJI or related to their products.
 Be sure to visit Florida Drone Supplies and tell them Dave King sent you.